 From a clinical perspective, this course will deepen knowledge of the gastrointestinal tract and the three main accessory organs (Pancreas, Liver, and Gallbladder).
 This course will include collaborative learning and instruction to enable students to synthesize signalment, history, and physical exam into a differential list from most to least likely for a patient/flock/herd with gastrointestinal signs.
-Students will outline and implement an iterative diagnostic plan prioritizing high yield tests over lower yield tests, understanding the rationale, risks and benefits, results and information from each test.
-Students will begin to outline a high-level treatment plan that may include medical, pharmacological, nutritional, and surgical interventions based on the owner’s budgetary restrictions (understanding the role of the primary & referral veterinarians), and adjust these plans based on the patients’ response and disease progression, financial and emotional limitations of the owner, as well as additional information that may result from more advanced testing.
-Rare facts or processes not used daily in clinical settings are not emphasized.
-Instead, the course aims to give students a process to approach clinical signs of illness in the GI tract and accessory organs.
-The knowledge will provide a solid basis for future multi-systemic, internal medicine, and surgery courses and electives in the student’s area of interest.
+Students will outline and implement an iterative diagnostic plan prioritizing high-yield tests over lower-yield tests, understanding the rationale, risks and benefits, results and information gleaned from each test.
+Students will begin to formulate and implement a treatment plan that may include medical, pharmacological, nutritional, and surgical interventions based on the owner's budgetary restrictions (understanding the role of the primary & referral veterinarians), and adjust these plans based on the patient's response and disease progression, financial and emotional limitations of the owner, as well as additional information that may result from more advanced testing.
+Rare facts or processes are not emphasized in a daily clinical setting.
+Instead, the course aims to give students a process by which to approach clinical signs of illness in the GI tract and accessory organs.
+The knowledge will provide a solid basis for future multi-systemic, internal medicine and surgery courses and electives in the student's area of interest.

 Using collaborative learning instruction, students will be introduced to the structure and function of the normal nervous system and learn pathophysiology, pharmacology, diagnostic procedures, and treatments of common neurological diseases.
 In addition, students will learn normal behavior and how to recognize, prevent, diagnose and treat unwanted and abnormal behaviors.
 Students will explore and acquire the critical thought processes needed to select and interpret relevant diagnostic tests, determine appropriate treatment plans, and apply the most current clinical knowledge.